ibm-cloud-docs/containers/cs_integrations_ibm_third_party.md

 ### Extending Kubernetes API and software with CRDs and Operators
 {: #kube-crd-operators}

 You might use custom resource definitions (CRDs) to extend the Kubernetes API to create and orchestrate custom objects in your cluster.
-Operators combine custom resources and controllers to automate the life cycle of app, such as developing a catalog to deploy and update customized apps in your cluster.
+Operators combine custom resources and controllers to automate the lifecycle of app, such as installing and rolling out updates to a customized app from a catalog in your cluster.
 Custom resources are generally available in [Kubernetes 1.16](/docs/containers?topic=containers-cs_versions#cs_v116) and later.
 {: shortdesc}

 To get started, see the Kubernetes documentation for [Custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/){: external} and [Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/){: external}.